Texas Travel Industry Recovery Grant Program

 - (IRS Form 1120) U.S. Return of Partnership Income (IRS Form 1065)

-For full eligibility details and eligible costs for reimbursement, please refer to the FAQs page.
+For full eligibility details and eligible costs for reimbursement, please refer to the faqs page.
+FAQs PAGE

 Due to the size of the industry and the high number of potential applicants, applications will be accepted in phases by industry sector identified by NAICS code.